karlicoss/bleanser/README.md

 | B     | C     | D     |
 | C     | D     | E     |

-To parse this in your [data access layer](https://beepb00p.xyz/exports.html#dal), you could image something like this:
+To parse this in your [data access layer](https://beepb00p.xyz/exports.html#dal), you could imagine something like this:

 ```python
 events = set()